STEPHEN GOWLANDChair of the Police Misconduct Tribunal and Non-Executive Board Member of the Legal Services Board

 Judge | Claire Smith

-Claire qualified as a solicitor before embarking on a career in business development in Professional Services.
+Claire starter her legal career as a paralegal before going on to qualify as a solicitor.
+She then moved into business development in Professional Services.
 Claire headed up Connect2Law, the UK’s largest referral and support network for law firms, before joining the national brand, Quality Solicitors.
 She then led the Business Development team within Moneypenny, the UKs largest outsourced communications business.

-Passionate about people, customer service and the importance of creating a thriving business culture for the success and happiness of both employer and employee, Claire has been a regular spokesperson at industry leading events.
+Passionate about people, customer service and the importance of creating a thriving culture for the success and happiness of both employer and employee, Claire has been a regular spokesperson at industry leading events.

 Judge | Eleanor Evans